Hay fever; Nasal congestion - allergies

 For both adults and children who have allergic rhinitis and asthma, treatment of rhinitis may help control asthma symptoms.

-Mild allergic rhinitis: may require only reducing exposure to allergens and using a nasal saline wash.
-You can buy a saline solution at a drug store or make one at home using 1 cup of warm water, half a teaspoon of salt, and pinch of baking soda.
-A nonprescription anthistamine drug can also help.
-Moderate-to-severe allergic rhinitis: may require a prescription drug in addition to environmental control measures.
+May require a prescription drug in addition to environmental control measures.
 Intranasal steroids or oral antihistamines are generally the first choices and are available over the counter.
+Intranasal steroids are a more effective treatment since they help relieve congestion as well as sneezing, runny nose, and itchy eyes.
+Antihistamines alone are not effective for treating nasal and/or sinus congestion.
 If your allergic rhinitis does not improve, other types of drugs may be tried or added.
 Immunotherapy (allergy shots or sublingual tablets) are another option.

 Antihistamine and steroid drugs treat nasal symptoms but they can also help itchy, watery, and red eyes.
 OTC eye drops can also provide relief, but should not be used for prolonged periods of time.
 If your eye allergy symptoms continue to bother you, discuss with your provider other types of prescription eye drops.